CybercentreCanada/cart-rs/readme.md

 ## Library

-This crate provides methods to encode and decode the CaRT format (which can be used directly) and exports them into a c library.
+This crate provides methods to encode and decode the CaRT format (which can be used directly) and exports them into a C library.

 ## Details